ritesh9096/Hand-Gesture-Recognition-System-Using-Holistic-Mediapipe/README.md

 Train our own dataset

-To run the code, you need to have the necessary dependencies installed, including OpenCV, numpy, mediapipe, and TensorFlow.
+To run the code, you need to have the necessary dependencies installed, including OpenCV, numpy, media pipe, and TensorFlow.
 Make sure you have these libraries installed before running the code.

 Here's a step-by-step guide on how to run the code:

-Install the required dependencies: OpenCV, numpy, mediapipe, and TensorFlow.
+Install the required dependencies: OpenCV, numpy, media pipe, and TensorFlow.
 Save the code in a Python script (e.g., gesture_recognition.py).
 Open a terminal or command prompt and navigate to the directory where the script is saved.
 Run the script by executing the command: python gesture_recognition.py.